Sublime-Instincts/CommandsBrowser/README.md

 The default value for this setting is `["text", "window", "application", "find"]`.

+##### `copy_command_signature_modifier_key` (`str`)

+This setting allows a user to configure the modifier key that is used to copy the command signature to clipboard, when the said modifier key is held while selecting a command.

+For a list of valid modifier key values, see https://www.sublimetext.com/docs/api_reference.html#type-event_dict

+The default value for this setting is `"ctrl"`.

 ### Key bindings.

-This package just ships with one key binding to make it easier to open the core commands documentation panel.
-The key binding is <kbd>ctrl + shift + c, ctrl + shift + d</kbd>
+This package just ships with one key binding to make it easier to open the core commands documentation panel (If it exists).
+The key binding for that is <kbd>ctrl + shift + c, ctrl + shift + d</kbd>

 ### Discussions